 Dosage is determined by the patient's history, symptoms, and current TSH level.
 Doctors will regularly monitor the patient's blood to determine if the dosage of synthetic thyroxine needs to be adjusted.
 Regular monitoring will be required, but the frequency of blood tests will likely decrease over time.

 Iodine is an essential mineral for the production of thyroid hormone.

 Iodine is an essential mineral for thyroid function, but people with autoimmune thyroid disease can be particularly sensitive to the effects of iodine, meaning that it can trigger or worsen hypothyroidism.

 Iodine requirements increase in pregnancy in order to supply the growing fetus with sufficient nutrition.
 Those who are pregnant can ensure adequate iodine intake by including iodized salt in their diet and by taking prenatal vitamins.

 Diet can affect the way in which the body absorbs thyroid medication.
-People with hypothyroidism should discuss any major dietary changes with their doctor, especially if such changes involve starting a high fiber diet or eating lots of soy or cruciferous vegetables, or if they are sensitive to the effects of iodine.
+People with hypothyroidism should discuss any major dietary changes with their doctor, especially if such changes involve starting a high fiber diet or eating lots of soy or cruciferous vegetables.
+They should inform their doctor if they are sensitive to the effects of iodine.

-Hypothyroidism is usually able to be managed by following the advice of a qualified health care practitioner.
+Hypothyroidism can generally be managed appropriately by following the advice of a qualified healthcare practitioner.
 With appropriate treatment, thyroid hormone levels should return to normal.
 In most cases, medications for hypothyroidism will need to be taken for the rest of the patient's life.